Green Line (SacRT)

 The Green Line is a currently out-of-service light rail line in Sacramento, California, and is one of the three lines of the Sacramento Regional Transit District (SacRT) light rail system.
 It opened on June 15, 2012, and runs between 13th Street station and 7th & Richards/Township 9 station.
 The Green Line runs through north downtown to Township 9 in the River District, and is projected eventually to reach Sacramento International Airport.
 The line only operates on weekdays.

-Due to construction work with a new infill station at 7th Street and Railyards Boulevard near the Sacramento Railyards, service on the line has been suspended since June 16, 2025 and will not resume until summer 2026.
+Due to construction work with a new infill station at 7th Street and Railyards Boulevard near the Sacramento Railyards, service on the line has been suspended since June 16, 2025 and will not resume until September 2026.
 Bus stops near the closed 7th & Richards/Township 9 station are open for alternate transportation during the closure.

 History

 In the 1990s, SacRT started identifying corridors for new light rail extensions and selected an alignment for a new line that would reach the Sacramento Airport from Sacramento via Natomas.
 Formal planning for the line began in the early 2000s.
 Construction for the initial segment of the Green Line that runs to the River District began in late 2009 after finalizing environmental review in early 2009.
 The initial line opened for service on June 15, 2012, with a single new station at Township 9.

 In 2016, low ridership on the Green Line and the lack of development at Township 9 led the SacRT Board to consider closing the line in 2017.